eclipse/upm/docs/apichanges.md

  library to do most of it's work.
 In addition, an additional argument was added to the constructor to optionally allow specifying a GPIO pin to be used to control the backlight.
 This driver supports the SainsmartKS and DFRobot LCD Keypad Shields.
-Similiar devices from other manufacturers should also work with this driver.
+Similar devices from other manufacturers should also work with this driver.

  * **lcm1602/jhd1313m1** These drivers had been rewritten in C, with